 We have vast experience in advising partners and LLP members on their restrictive covenants, including the enforceability or otherwise of those restrictions, the tactical handling of them and, perhaps most importantly, how such issues are typically resolved in practice.

 We defend partners in High Court and arbitration proceedings in relation to the attempted enforcement of partner restrictive covenants.

 Many of the partner restrictive covenant matters on which we advise will have a cross-border element involving two or more foreign jurisdictions, with potentially conflicting laws and ethics rules on the issue of restrictive covenants.
 We work frequently with overseas lawyers who are experts in such issues.

 - David Fisher advised a departing partner who was being threatened with injunction proceedings in the High Court to enforce extremely onerous restrictive covenants against him.

-- Anna Birtwistle represented an equity partner in arbitration proceedings relating to the enforceability of anti-team move restrictive covenants.
+- Represented an equity partner in arbitration proceedings relating to the enforceability of anti-team move restrictive covenants.

 - Clare Murray and David Fisher represented a Eastern Europe based partner team governed by English law partnership terms, in cross-border litigation arising from their team move.

-- Esther Martin and Clare Murray advised a founding private funds LLP Member in relation to his proposed retirement from a private equity fund and related restrictive covenants.
+- Clare Murray advised a founding private funds LLP Member in relation to his proposed retirement from a private equity fund and related restrictive covenants.